hazanasec/hazanasec.github.io/_posts/2021-03-11-Dorking-on-Steriods.md

 The next step to dork on steroids is to use [go-dork](https://github.com/dwisiswant0/go-dork) also by [dw1](https://twitter.com/dwisiswant0).
 To use it in it's basic form `go-dork -s -p 5 -x http://localhost:8089 -q "site:*.example.com dork"`.
 The `-s` is just to run it silently for a clean output, `-p` is for the number of pages to search, `-x` points it to our mubeng proxy we just started, and finally `-q` is of course where our dork will be.

-This next step is up to how you prefer to automate things and your favorite dorks.
+This next step depends how you prefer to automate things and your favorite dorks.
 In this case I just went with a simple bash script to run dorks with the given input e.g.

 ![img](https://i.imgur.com/G4asVbp.png)